Acceptable Usage Policy

 4. Without limiting the general application of this rule, Clients and Users may not:

 a.
-Utilize the Services to cause denial of service attacks against Company or other network hosts or Internet users or to otherwise degrade or impair the operation of Company’s servers and facilities or the servers and facilities of other network hosts or Internet users;
+Utilize the Services to cause a denial of service attacks against Company or other network hosts or Internet users or to otherwise degrade or impair the operation of Company’s servers and facilities or the servers and facilities of other network hosts or Internet users;

 b.
 Post messages or software programs that consume excessive CPU time or storage space;